VertyLoyc/verpage/README.md

-# Halo ges this is a private project for myy website : verpage.site
+# Halo ges this is a private project for my website : verpage.site